 Behind the drivers is a large workforce that means RFM (and its karting opponents) rival many car racing teams on personnel numbers, technical complexity, and costs.

-“I don?t know how many 10s of 1000s of parts we have in there, but it’s so we can be on the road [without issue].
+“I don’t know how many tens of thousands of parts we have in there, but it’s so we can be on the road [without issue].
 We’re on the road for sort of three months at a time, without having to go back to base.
 And we have stuff shipped in.

 Karting doesn’t have the mainstream appeal it had in the 1980s, when the likes of Martin Hines became TV stars racing in superkart grand prixs, and the prices are continuously going up despite the limited technical potential karts have compared to even the most basic of cars.